Goshido/android-vulkan/docs/preprocessor-macros.md

 * [_Khronos_ validation layer](https://developer.android.com/ndk/guides/graphics/validation-layer#apk-containing-layers) detects some errors or suboptimal execution
 * It's detected some memory leak of the _Vulkan_'s objects
+* It's detected some memory leak of the sound emitter objects